-- 2. Ensure effective communication with individuals with disabilities through the provision of appropriate auxiliary aids and qualified interpretation services for impaired sensory, manual, and/or speaking skills;5 - 3.
-Integrate policies for providing sign language interpreters and materials in alternative formats; - 4.
-Monitor IPA requests and distribution of materials in alternative format with Delegation Oversight Department; - 5.
-Provide communication via TTY, Video Remote Interpreting service and Video Phone for Members, prospective Members, and community stakeholders, who are deaf and hard-of-hearing; - 6.
-Work with the Center on Deafness Inland Empire (CODIE) and other organizations for the deaf or hard-of-hearing to publicize Member, and prospective Member access to sign language interpreter services while accessing health plan services; and - 7.
-Publish a quarterly Member newsletter ("accessAbility") to provide targeted communication for Members with disabilities.
+- 1. Upon request, provide educational materials in alternative formats to Members, prospective Members, and/or their authorized representative including but not limited to: Braille, large-sized print, video or audio, CD or DVD, over the phone or in-person from a qualified health educator; 8,9,10,11,12,13 - 2.
+2. Ensure effective communication with individuals with disabilities through the provision of appropriate auxiliary aids and qualified interpretation services for impaired sensory, manual, and/or speaking skills;14 - 2.3.
+Integrate policies for providing sign language interpreters and materials in alternative formats; - 3.4.
+Monitor IPA requests and distribution of materials in alternative format with Delegation Oversight Department; - 4.5.
+Provide communication via TTY, Video Remote Interpreting service and Video Phone for Members, prospective Members, and community stakeholders, who are deaf and hard-of-hearing; and - 6.
+Work with the Center on Deafness Inland Empire (CODIE) and other organizations for the deaf or hard-of-hearing to publicize Member, and prospective Member access to sign language interpreter services while accessing health plan services; and- - 5.7.
+7.-Publish a quarterly Member newsletter ("accessAbility") to provide targeted communication for Members with disabilities.